I start all my meetings, coaching calls, and facilitations with celebrations. It is just good neuroscience.

 Level 3 – Detailed

 Practiced celebrators appreciate the smallest things to be grateful for in life.
 We celebrate the meeting that went well, the unexpected phone call from a friend, the compliment on our new haircut, or just a kind word from a stranger at the coffee shop.
 It means celebrating that I live in Minnesota and can get bananas and pineapple at a local grocery store in winter for $2.

 These celebrators appreciate with wonder the everyday things that others take for granted and wouldn’t even notice.
 We marvel at simply turning a knob and hot water coming out.
 We appreciate a complicated computerized car that provides air conditioning, heat, radio, and bluetooth and for the most part, just requires gas in it once a week.
 We appreciate the beauty of nature around us every day, as well as the cityscape before us – for both, are wondrous beauty in their own ways.

 Level 5 -Jedi

 What is left to celebrate?
 The Jedi celebrators practice being grateful for the things that are not good.
 We celebrate our mistakes for the learning we gain from making them.
 We celebrate our loss as a reminder of the gift that it was.
 We celebrate our hurts because they attune us to our humanity.
-We celebrate the transgressions against us because they help us be clear about who we want to be in the world.
+We celebrate the transgressions against us because they help us be clear about who we want to be.
 We celebrate divorce for the experience the relationship has offered us, the lessons we have learned, and for the possibility of a better relationship as a result.
 We even celebrate death because there is a whole life worth being grateful for and for the reminder that we only have one short life.
 I recently listened to Rabbi Jonathan Sacks, who had just lost his mother, explain that he was staying in the experience and feeling of grief until he had found the blessing in it.
 A Jedi to be sure.